Baldassarre Capra: The hearing

-During the hearing, Galileo was able to demonstrate not only that he had not copied Capra’s work, but that Capra had copied his work, and where he had introduced original material of his own, he had introduced errors.
-The testimony of Galileo’s friend Paolo Sarpi was crucial to the hearing, and he declared that Galileo had given him a compass as early as 1597.
+During the hearing, Galileo demonstrated not only that he had not copied Capra's work, but that Capra had copied his work, and where Capra had introduced original material, he had introduced errors.
+The testimony of Galileo's friend Paolo Sarpi was crucial to the hearing, and he declared that Galileo had given him a compass as early as 1597.

-In the face of this, Capra stated that he was willing to apologise for his unfounded allegation of plagiarism by publishing a book in which he would acknowledge the offence caused to Galileo.
-Galileo refused however, wanting to give the widest possible publicity to Capra's eventual condemnation.
-The hearing continued and Capra's position was further weakened when he refused to demonstrate to the tribunal how the compass was used.
+Capra stated that he was willing to apologize for his unfounded allegation of plagiarism by publishing a book acknowledging the offence caused to Galileo.
+Galileo refused, wanting to give the widest possible publicity to Capra's eventual condemnation.
+The hearing continued, and Capra's position was further weakened when he refused to demonstrate to the tribunal how the compass was used.
 The rectors found him guilty and ordered that all copies of his book were to be destroyed, though some had already been sent outside the Republic of Venice.
 Galileo published their verdict in his favour, as well as a tract entitled Difesa contro alle calunnie et imposture di Baldessar Capra (Venice, 1607), which showed how Capra's accusations were false.

-Galileo apparently believed that it had been Simon Mayr who had instigated Capra's false claim, and in his great work The Assayer he accused Mayr of having translated his instructions on the compass into Latin and then having them printed using Capra's name.
-After the hearing Capra left Padua and returned to Milan where he continued to teach the use of the compass.
-His disgrace was apparently not forgotten however, as in 1620 he was refused admission into the city's College of Medicine due to the efforts of Ludovico Settala, who energetically opposed him because of his behavior toward Galileo.
+Galileo apparently believed that Simon Mayr had instigated Capra's false claim, and in his great work The Assayer he accused Mayr of having translated his instructions on the compass into Latin and then having them printed using Capra's name.
+After the hearing, Capra left Padua and returned to Milan where he continued to teach the use of the compass.
+His disgrace was apparently not forgotten, as in 1620 he was refused admission into the city's College of Medicine due to the efforts of Ludovico Settala, who energetically opposed him because of his behavior toward Galileo.